NikolayVasilev/ASP.NETCore-API-Auth-Using-JWTs/README.md

 The first thing we need are the signing credentials that will verify the validity of the token once it makes its way back to the server.
 Sounds difficult?
 Not really!
 We just need to generate a new SymmetricSecurityKey from a super secret master key (preferably in the form of GUID because it has its own length/complexity requirements) and encode it using a security algorithm of choice:

-private const string SecretKey = "6be3d782-bf25-47f3-90ff-74c963b916d0";
+//generate signing creds with an encoded key private const string SecretKey = "6be3d782-bf25-47f3-90ff-74c963b916d0";
 var key = new SymmetricSecurityKey(Encoding.UTF8.GetBytes(SecretKey));
 var credentials = new SigningCredentials(key, SecurityAlgorithms.HmacSha256);

 We will be using the JwtSecurityToken(IssuerString, AudienceString, IEnumerable<Claim>, Lifetime, SigningCredentials) class constructor in order to specify some optional parameter such as the issuer, the intended audience, a set of claims (you can add your own custom claims if you’d like!) and token expiration.
-A simple claims set might look like this: var claims = new[]
+A simple claims set might look like this:

+//add a couple of claims
+var claims = new[]
             {
                 new Claim(JwtRegisteredClaimNames.Sub, user.Email),